Adventures & Nature

-Mexico’s newest tourism destination Riviera Nayarit with holds 192 miles of pristine coast line, starting south at Banderas Bay through the Pacific Coast that forms part of the Sea of Cortez.
-Dramatic scenes are found where the mountain range of the Sierra Madre Occidental blends with the deep blue of the ocean.
+Come experience Nayarit adventures in Riviera Nayarit, Mexico’s newest tourism destination on the Pacific Cost.
+Riviera Nayarit boasts 192 miles of pristine coast line, starting south at Banderas Bay (just north of Puerto Vallarta) on to part of the Sea of Cortez.
+Dramatic scenes are found where the mountain range of the Sierra Madre Occidental blends with the deep blue Pacific Ocean.

 Prepare yourself with clothes and shoes suitable for excursions, because nature has gifted Riviera Nayarit with an impressive diversity of flora and fauna that makes it a worth while adventure to look.
 Undertake walks through the jungle and the mountain, or in a boat among mangroves that will allow you to observe more than 500 different species of birds and many more natures wonder.